Binary Linear Codes with Optimal Scaling: Polar Codes with Large Kernels: Main Result

 \end{theorem}

-For the sake of clarity, note that in the first inequality of \eqref{eq:connection_lemma}, the kernel $K$ is fixed and the probability space is defined with respect to the random process $Z_m$, whereas $\mu(K) \leq 2+\delta$ holds with high probability over the choice of the kernel $K$.
+For the sake of clarity, note that \emph{(i)} in \eqref{eq:connection_lemma} the kernel $K$ is fixed and the probability space is defined with respect to the random process $Z_m$, and \emph{(ii)} the result \eqref{eq:connection_lemma} holds with high probability over the choice of the kernel $K$.
 We are now ready to present the proof of \Tref{thm:main_theorem1}.